georgringer/news/Documentation/AdministratorManual/BestPractice/Seo/Index.rst

 -----------
 The sitemap includes links to all news records.
 This makes it easier for search engines to find all news records and to index those.

-Depending on your requirements you can either use the simple sitemap provider from the core or a custom one shipped with EXT:news.
+Depending on your requirements you can either use the simple sitemap provider from the Core or a custom one shipped with EXT:news.

 Basic sitemap
 ~~~~~~~~~~~~~
-The core ships a basic sitemap configuration which can also be used for news records:
+The Core ships a basic sitemap configuration which can also be used for news records:

 .. code-block:: typoscript